kujenga/website/content/blog/goml-mlp.md

 need to make sure we are not overly trusting of what that derivative tells us.
-Looking again at this diagram from earlier, we _could_ use the inferred slope of the loss from the computed gradient at a given point to attempt to jump straight to the values that will set the loss to zero along that plane within the gradient.
+Looking again at this diagram from earlier, we _could_ use the inferred slope of the loss from the computed gradient at a given point to attempt to jump straight to the values that will set the loss to zero along that plane for that gradient.
 As we can see here though, that would overshoot our desired minimized loss value and bounce around more than is desired, represented by the thicker red lines.
 If we were to continue that process, we may never reach the minimum